 Murray studied at the University of Cambridge, the Royal College of Music, the Tanglewood Music Center and with Oliver Knussen at the Britten-Pears School.
-He made his BBC Proms debut with the Birmingham Contemporary Music Group aged 21, and has since conducted orchestras and ensembles including Philharmonia Orchestra, Cape Philharmonic Orchestra, BBC Concert Orchestra, National Symphony Orchestra of Ireland, London Mozart Players and City of London Sinfonia, and works regularly with the BBC Singers.
+He made his BBC Proms debut with the Birmingham Contemporary Music Group aged 21, and has since conducted such orchestras and ensembles as the Philharmonia Orchestra, Cape Philharmonic Orchestra, BBC Concert Orchestra, National Symphony Orchestra of Ireland, London Mozart Players and City of London Sinfonia, and works regularly with the BBC Singers.
 His opera credits include Street Scene (Liceu, Barcelona, and Théâtre du Châtelet), Porgy and Bess (London Coliseum with Cape Town Opera and in Bordeaux), Fantastic Mr Fox (Opera Holland Park, UK premiere), Babur in London (The Opera Group), The Silent Twins (Almeida Opera), Don Giovanni and La bohème (Co-Opera Co.), The Magic Flute and Tobias and the Angel (English Touring Opera) and numerous productions with Tête à Tête, of which he was formerly Music Director.

 News and features